openstack/keystone/doc/source/installing.rst

 Installing from packages: Ubuntu
 --------------------------------

-Ubuntu is providing packages for Keystone for Precise.
 To install keystone on Ubuntu:

 .. code-block:: bash